-I really liked the idea presented by this piece of code and felt like this is such a basic feature (which classic ASP.NET actually has in form of System.Web.Security.Membership.GeneratePassword), that I decided to create a library that would implement the very same thing in a more robust manner.
+I really liked the idea presented by this piece of code and felt like this is such a basic feature (which classic ASP.NET actually has in the form of System.Web.Security.Membership.GeneratePassword), that I decided to create a library that would implement the very same thing in a more robust manner.

 That’s how the IdentityPasswordGenerator NuGet package came to be.
 (Complete source code can be found here.)
 Compared to the code on Stack Overflow, I introduced the

 excludeNonRequiredChars parameter, so the library can be used in a more flexible manner.
-For example for generating one-time passwords or authentication tokens.
+For example, for generating one-time passwords or authentication tokens.
 I also added some validation logic for the arguments to make sure that the password generation logic cannot get stuck in an infinite loop.